Approximating 1-Wasserstein Distance between Persistence Diagrams by Graph Sparsification: Existing Algorithms and Our Approach

-$\textbf{Our Approach}$: We design an algorithm that achieves a $(1+O(\eps))$ approximation to $W_1$-distance.
-The input to our algorithm is two PDs and a sparsity parameter $s$ with $\eps= O(1/s)$.
-The problem is reduced to a min-cost flow problem on a sparsified transshipment network with sparsification determined by $s$.
-The min-cost flow problem is implemented with the network simplex algorithm.
+\textbf{Implementation: } In order to achieve this, the problem is reduced to a min-cost flow problem on a sparsified transshipment network with sparsification determined by $s$.
 We use two geometric ideas to sparsify the nodes and arcs of the transshipment network.
 We are able to construct networks of linear complexity while availing high parallelism.
+The min-cost flow problem is implemented with the network simplex algorithm.
 This lowers the inherent complexity of the network simplex routine, and enables us to gain speedup using the GPU and multicore executions over existing implementations.

 We apply a simple geometric idea called $\delta$-condensation (see Figure \ref{fig: delta-condensation}) to reduce the number of nodes in the transshipment network.
 This approach is synonymous to "grid snapping" \cite{fasy2018approximate,mumey2018indexing} or "binning" \cite{lacombe2018large} to a $\delta$-grid where $\delta$ depends on $s$.
 In order to maintain a $(1+O(\eps))$-approximation, we use a lower bound given by the Relaxed Word Mover's distance \cite{kusner2015word}.
 Its naive sequential computation can be a bottleneck for large PDs.
 We parallelize its computation with parallel nearest neighbor queries to a kd-tree data structure.